 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Intrepid College Prep's basic financial statements.
-The introductory section on page 1 and the combining nonmajor fund financial statements on pages 40 - 41 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedules of expenditures of federal awards and state financial assistance are presented for purposes of additional analysis as required by the State of Tennessee Comptroller of the Treasury's Audit

-Manual for Local Governmental Units and Other Organizations and are also not a required part of the basic financial statements.
+The introductory section on page 1 is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of expenditures of federal awards and state financial assistance is presented for purposes of additional analysis as required by the State of Tennessee Comptroller of the Treasury's Audit Manual for Local Governmental Units and Other Organizations and is also not a required part of the basic financial statements.

-The combining nonmajor fund financial statements and the schedule of expenditures of federal awards and state financial assistance are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of expenditures of federal awards and state financial assistance is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining nonmajor fund financial statements and the schedule of expenditures of federal awards and state financial assistance are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the schedule of expenditures of federal awards and state financial assistance is fairly stated, in all material respects, in relation to the basic financial statements as a whole.